 Yeah, but I always said there should be a third one, on the back,

-dancing with the woman-shaped air behind the bar, his hand
+for dancing, dancing with the woman-shaped air behind the bar, his hand

 on the breast on her back.
 So we figure three is too many,